-- Enter your new category name (and select a ‘parent’ category if required),
+- Enter your new category name (and choose an optional ‘parent’ category),

-Learn how to create and edit a WordPress Post here:
+Learn how to create and edit posts in WordPress here:

 How To Delete Categories

-Removing a category does not delete posts assigned to that category.
-Instead, any posts that were assigned to the deleted category will be reassigned to the WordPress default category (see further below).
+Deleting a category does not delete posts assigned to that category.
+Instead, any posts that were assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).

 You can delete categories individually, or in bulk.

-A message will pop up in your browser asking you to confirm the deletion.
-Click OK to proceed, or Cancel to abort …
+A warning message will appear in your browser asking you to confirm the deletion.
+Click OK to permanently delete the item, or Cancel to abort …